perryflynn/serverless.industries/src/_posts/2025/2025-06-14-webmentions-microformats.en.md

 - Received mentions should be processed asynchronous and rate limited to prevent abuse for DoS/DDoS attacks
-- To reduce SPAM the Webmention Endpoint should always check if a backlink to the receiving site exsts
+- To reduce SPAM the Webmention Endpoint should always check if a backlink to the receiving site exists
 - Before embedding comments or other received content to the own site, it should be checked for malicious HTML